andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 # last-hit-quick-start

 Last-hit is an automation testing solution aimed at development and operations teams.
-It is focus on web test, gives you broad, deep and exact control over your web apps automation testing
+It is focused on web test, gives you broad, deep and exact control over your web apps automation testing

 A quick guide to set up and start your first automation test with last-hit, a free test automation tool built on top of electron and puppeteer.
 You now can begin automation testing on web & mobile with the least amount of effort.
 Free download at [site](www.last-hit.com).